Donald Trump and Bernie Sanders are the Same Candidate

 Donald Trump… where to begin.
 His campaign started out small and ridiculed.
 Politicians dismissed his run as just another ego trip for the Donald.
 But then he began to grow.
 And grow.
 Before the GOP knew it, he became the most likely Republican nominee for the 2016 election.
 His personality was one of swagger and bravado, brushing off any criticism that came his way.
 His personal attacks against countless individuals made for great TV, and the media gave him all the attention he wanted.
 Trump’s bigoted speeches and disdain for the political establishment tapped into the anger of the white, blue collar worker.
 Donald is not even close to a traditional conservative candidate.
 He has no clear policies besides on immigration, and even that is disputable.
 Yet, these facts seemed to strengthen him.
 No matter how many times he lied about facts, it didn’t weaken his campaign.
 The image of Trump as the ultimate outsider attracted many.
 He appealed to the emotional side of his voters, tapping into the collective rage against career politicians, the government, and immigrants.

 Many people would say Donald Trump bears no resemblance to Bernie Sanders.
 After all, we are talking about a liberal socialist and a racist.
 They have repeatedly condemned each other.
 I will admit that they have very big policy difference.
 However, Sanders and Trump are approaching this election in the same way.
-In fact, 8% of Sanders supporters would vote for Trump over Hillary Clinton ( Pilkington, Ed, and Chalabi, Mona) Trump and Sanders both have strong, unorthodox personalities that are entertaining.
-They are outsiders, who fight against what many americans see as a corrupt political elite.
-Their populist, exaggerated message appeals to americans who want a change.
-They both tap into the anger and frustration of those americans who feel they have been left behind.
+In fact, out of 700 Sanders supporters polled in a recent survey, 500 said they would vote for Trump over Clinton ( Pilkington, Ed, and Chalabi, Mona).
+It seems that among both sides, hatred of the elite is more important than policies.
+Trump and Sanders both have strong, unorthodox personalities that are entertaining.
+They are outsiders, who fight against what many Americans see as a corrupt political elite.
+Their populist, exaggerated message appeals to Americans who want a change.
+They both tap into the anger and frustration of those Americans who feel they have been left behind.

 Bernie and Donald, while very different on the issues, are pitching the same ideas to the same crowd.
 Statistically, neither one of these candidates are likely to become the next president.
 However, win or lose, their campaigns will change politics forever.
 This 2016 election marks the beginning of an era of “insurgent campaigns”, where personality and promises are more decisive than real policies and experience.
 This trend will prove catastrophic to American democracy.
 Do we need to be voting for people who play on our fear and anger?
 A leader needs to be moderate and actually fix the problems we have, instead of making bogus, unrealistic promises.
 America needs a leader grounded in reality, not one in fantasy.